CiscoSE/TDM-to-IP-On-Ramp/README.md

 9. Setup Network Clock SyncE

 # It does not cover

 1. Configurations for EPNM server.

-2. Building MPLS Tunnels and Pseudowires
+2. Building MPLS Tunnels and Pseudo-wires

 # Excel file content format